eloytoro/fg-modal/README.md

 ```
 Note that this logic is defined within the view's controller, that means that this modal is unique for this view, the whole idea that there are many modals alike across the application is discarded and in my experience thats what happens.

-fgModal is fully capable of recreating the same logic (using a different API) but instead of defining modals and their settings within controllers you'll be defining them using a `provider`
+fg.modal is fully capable of recreating the same logic (using a different API) but instead of defining modals and their settings within controllers you'll be defining them using a `provider`

 ## Provider